butla/mountepy/README.md

 * Why not [WireMock](https://github.com/tomakehurst/wiremock)?
 I don't want to be forced to install Java to run tests and it doesn't seem to have more features than Mountebank.
 * Why create a new project?
 There already is a [Python Mountebank wrapper](https://github.com/aholyoke/mountebank-python), but it doesn't offer much.

-## Roadmap
+## Road map
-1. Wrapper classes for starting and stopping services and Mountebank.
+1. Class for managing all spawned processes to enable faster overall start.
+1. Simpler impostor definition.
+1. Provide examples.
-  * Services need to take configuration through environment variables.
+1. Services that take configuration through environment variables. *(Maybe for another project)*
-  * *(Maybe for another project)* This configuration can be CloudFoundry specific (VCAP_SERVICES, VCAP_APPLICATION).
+  1. This configuration can be CloudFoundry specific (VCAP_SERVICES, VCAP_APPLICATION).
-  * *(Maybe for another project)* Validate if services defined in VCAP_SERVICES are in application's manifest.
+  1. Validate if services defined in VCAP_SERVICES are in application's manifest.
-2. Class for managing all spawned processes to enable faster overall start.
-3. Assign services and Mountebank to an unused port.
-Use [port-for](https://pypi.python.org/pypi/port-for/)?
-4. Add example of calling services through client generated with [Bravado](https://github.com/Yelp/bravado)
+1. Add example of calling services through client generated with [Bravado](https://github.com/Yelp/bravado)
-5. Make Python 2.7 compatible.
+1. Make Python 2.7 compatible... maybe.
+1. Check if cycling port_for.is_available() is as good as _wait_for_endpoint.
+If not, add that to port_for.
-6. Add to PyPI.
+1. Add to PyPI.